Migusb/pyspctral2/README.md

 # pyspctral2
-Basic Python wrapper for functionality of the SPCTRAL2 atmospheric radiative transfer C code
+Basic Python wrapper for functionality of the SPCTRAL2 atmospheric radiative transfer C code.

+This is a single-file Python module, but the presence of the C_code in the expected place is required.

+* Current version is a naive approach, requiring compiling the C code for every run.
+* Future version will include a Cython-based interface
+* or/and the code rewritten in Python

 ## SPCTRAL2

 The Bird Simple Spectral Model v2 ([SPCTRAL2](http://rredc.nrel.gov/solar/models/spectral/)) is a simple atmospheric radiative transfer model that predicts spectral irradiance at the surface.
 * 122 bands, in region 0.3&ndash;4.0 &mu;m, with higher spectral resolution in UV and Vis
 * Predicts diffuse light and direct solar beam
 * Processes modeled using semi-empirical exponential extinction: